Zhong-Lab-UCSD/HiCtool/tutorial/tad-analysis.md

 To calculate TAD coordinates for a chromosome (here for chr 6) use the function ``compute_full_tad_analysis`` of [HiCtool_TAD.py](/scripts/HiCtool_TAD.py).

-Given the big dimension of the global normalized contact matrix, it is suggested to load it to your workspace ahead of the analysis and then always point to this object instead of the matrix file.
+**Tip!** Given the big dimension of the global normalized contact matrix, it is suggested to load it to your workspace ahead of the analysis and then always point to this object instead of the matrix file.
 This will avoid several reloadings of the contact matrix and save time.
 ```Python
 execfile('HiCtool_TAD.py')
 global_normalized_40kb = load_matrix_tab('output_ic_mes/output_normalized.txt')